 For the longest time, there’s been a general thinking that couples that have sex more will have a happier relationship.
 However, we now have research and evidence for this debate and it suggests there are no links whatsoever.
 Why is this the case?
 Well, we should point out that quantity and quality are two very different factors to consider.
 Is lots of bad sex better than rare great sex?
+And actually, what is a good sex?
 Furthermore, it’s tough to define frequency because it means something different to all of us.
 While one person might be happy with sex twice a week, the other might need/want more.

 Of course, there’s also an argument for overanalyzing everything too; there could be a simple reason as to why sex and happy relationships don’t go hand in hand.
 For example, what if the researchers aren't asking questions in the right way or asking the right questions at all?
 Instantly, the results will be skewered and we aren't taking advantage of the opportunity we have to question couples.

 Just recently, progress in this area was made in Florida and this is thanks to the University of Tennessee and Florida State University.
 In order to assess whether the question style played a role in the results, the two developed two different ways of measuring marital satisfaction.
 On the one hand, there were direct questions; for example, the participants would be asked whether they agreed with the statement ‘we have a good relationship’.
 With these questions, the answer was straightforward with no room for detail.
 At this point, we should note this has been the approach for the majority of studies that have failed to find a link between frequency and satisfaction.
 Commonly, ‘How satisfied are you with your partner/relationship?’ is another used.